 - remit a decision to the decision-maker for reconsideration.

-Parties to AAT review may appeal a decision of the AAT to Federal Court or the Federal Circuit Court on points of law.
-Unlike the Tribunal, the AAT does not have the power to sit in New Zealand.
-However, New Zealanders may participate in AAT sittings in Australia by teleconference or video conference.
+Parties to an ART decision may appeal the decision to the Australian Federal Court or the Federal Circuit Court on points of law.
+Unlike the Tribunal, the ART does not have the power to sit in New Zealand.
+However, New Zealanders may participate in ART sittings in Australia by teleconference or video conference.

 Offences under the joint regime